RohmanBenyRiyanto/qris/README.md

 ## Features

-- **MPM Decoder**: Decode the QRIS QR code and retrieve merchant information.
+- **MPM Decoder**: Decode both static and dynamic QRIS QR codes to retrieve merchant information.
-- **QRIS Class**: Represent the data structure for QRIS and contains all the relevant fields such as merchant information, transaction details, and CRC.
+- **QRISMPM Class**: Represents the data structure for QRIS MPM and contains all relevant fields such as merchant information, transaction details, and CRC (Cyclic Redundancy Check).

 ## Getting Started